The Government has developed a work programme to take action on New Zealand’s waste through a circular economy approach.

 - fostering innovation to support the transition to a circular economy approach.

 In October 2018 the New Zealand Government became a signatory to the New Plastics Economy Global Commitment, an initiative led by the Ellen MacArthur Foundation and UN Environment to address the root causes of plastic waste and pollution.
 The Global Commitment brings together governments, businesses and NGOs around the world to commit to adopting circular economy approach to plastics with key targets in place for 2025.

 As a step towards this, we have worked with 15 local and multi-national companies to sign the New Zealand Plastic Packaging Declaration, a joint commitment to use 100 per cent reusable, recyclable or compostable packaging in their New Zealand operations by 2025 or earlier.

-The Government has announced a mandatory ban on single-use plastic shopping bags from 1 July.
+The Government has banned single-use plastic shopping bags from 1 July.
 The ban covers all retailers and means that businesses will no longer be able to provide customers with a single-use plastic shopping bag if under a certain thickness.
 This also includes bags that are made of degradable plastic (ie, biodegradable, compostable and oxo-degradable).

 The ban will stop millions of single-use plastic shopping bags from entering the environment each year.
 This will benefit our waterways, ocean and wildlife.

 For more information see Plastic bag ban.

 The Government has set up a taskforce to work alongside local government and the waste and resource efficiency sector to identify solutions where prices have reduced for the recyclable materials we collect.